e-vinci/web3-2025/src/data/post/course-lessons/lesson-1-refresh.md

 ---
-title: "Lesson 1 – JS2 Recap & Project Kickoff"
+title: 'Lesson 1 – JS2 Recap & Project Kickoff'
-description: "A recap of React and Express fundamentals, focused on preparing the base for a collaborative expense-sharing application."
+description: 'A recap of React and Express fundamentals, focused on preparing the base for a collaborative expense-sharing application.'
 publishDate: 2025-01-15T00:00:00Z
-excerpt: "Refresh React and Express knowledge while building the foundation for a collaborative expense-sharing app with TypeScript, Vite, and modular backend architecture."
+excerpt: 'Refresh React and Express knowledge while building the foundation for a collaborative expense-sharing app with TypeScript, Vite, and modular backend architecture.'
 tags:
   - react
   - express